 Diagnosing hypertension is as simple as taking a blood pressure reading.
 Most doctors’ offices check blood pressure as part of a routine visit.
 If you don’t receive a blood pressure reading at your next appointment, request one.

 If your blood pressure is elevated, your doctor may request you have more readings over the course of a few days or weeks.
 A hypertension diagnosis is rarely given after just one reading.
 Your doctor needs to see evidence of a sustained problem.
-That’s because environmental conditions can contribute to increased blood pressure.
-Plus, blood pressure levels change throughout the day.
+That’s because your environment can contribute to increased blood pressure, such as the stress you may feel by being at the doctor’s office.
+Also, blood pressure levels change throughout the day.

 - urine test

-Systolic pressure: This is the first number.
+- Systolic pressure: This is the first, or top, number.
 It indicates the pressure in your arteries when your heart beats and pumps out blood.

-Diastolic pressure: This is the second number.
+- Diastolic pressure: This is the second, or bottom, number.
 It’s the reading of the pressure in your arteries between beats of your heart.

 A number of factors help your doctor determine the best treatment option for you.
 These factors include which type of hypertension you have and what causes have been identified.